YoApp/yo-hooks/README.md

 # Yo Hooks
-Turn any webhook into a Yo

-## For when you just want a simple Yo out of webhooks.
+Turn any webhook into a Yo, for when you just want a simple Yo out of webhooks.

 ## TL;DR